 The other 3 studios are all one-room, sized as Standard Rooms (sleeping 2) and Superior Rooms (sleeping 2-3).

-Each studio has a kitchenette for basic self-catering (most are hidden away in a cupboard!) with 2 hobs, a small fridge, a sink, a kettle, a coffee maker, cutlery, bespoke hand-made chunky crockery, glassware, a chopping board, mixing bowls, a wooden spoon, a colander, a tin opener, a sharp knife, and pots and pans.
-Basics such as dishsoap, tea towels, teabags, coffee, UHT milk, fette biscottate, jam and sugar sachets are supplied on arrival.
+Each studio has a kitchenette for basic self-catering (most are hidden away in a cupboard!) with 2 hobs, a small fridge, a sink, a kettle, a coffee maker, and pots and pans.
+Basics such as dish soap, tea towels, teabags, coffee, UHT milk, fette biscottate, jam and sugar sachets are supplied on arrival.
 Note that unless the previous occupant left condiments or seasoning behind, you'll have to buy such items.

-This impoverished region of Italy cultivated the cucina povera style of cooking - it's fun to seek out farmhouses where you can buy cheap, fresh local produce to bring back to the masseria - there is a convenient farm shop just a 10-minute stroll from the property, which sells fresh fruit, veg, bread, olive oil etc. If you want something more substantial, staff can arrange for pizzas to be delivered from a nearby pizzeria.
+This region of Italy cultivated the cucina povera style of cooking - it's fun to seek out farmhouses where you can buy cheap, fresh local produce to bring back to the masseria - there is a convenient farm shop just a 10-minute stroll from the property, which sells fresh fruit, veg, bread, olive oil etc. If you don't want to do the cooking, staff can arrange for you to have breakfasts in a neighbouring bio-farm, or for pizzas to be delivered from a nearby pizzeria.
 There isn't much room to eat in the smaller studios, though you could always dine outside on your terrace.